 Contracts are an essential document in a real estate transaction next to land title.
 After agreeing on the terms and conditions of the sale, sign the contracts at a notary to have a legal witness so you can notarize them.
 A notarized contract provides more substantial evidentiary value, making it harder for parties to withdraw from the sale.

 If you intend to sell property in Bali without the help of a real estate agent, it is advisable to work with a local notary.
-You may ask for recommendations from your friends, family, or acquaintances, or scour the internet for reviews of the notary’s services.
+You may ask for recommendations from your friends, family, or partners or search the internet for reviews of the notary’s services.
 On the other hand, if you choose to sell property in Bali with the help of an agent, the agent will usually take care of the contracts involved.

 Step 6: Pay the property taxes in Bali